Clem085/ECE469-QuantumProgramming/Qiskit/CHATGPT.md

 ### Why Arch?

 Honestly, part of it is just to be able to say "I use Arch, BTW."
-Arch is not for everyone.
+If that isn't Arch is not for everyone.
 The most accessible WSL install will be Ubuntu, which has extensive documentation.
 Choosing Arch means facing issues others won’t.
 Arch isn’t hard, but the learning curve is steep.
 Fortunately, with help from the Arch Wiki, ChatGPT, and some technical knowledge, anyone can succeed.

 ### Why WSL?

 Git.
 I use WSL because I prefer using SSH keys to access my remote GitHub repositories, which is easier in a Linux environment.
-WSL is slower than a native Linux installation—dual booting would be faster.
+WSL is slower than a native Linux installation, and dual-booting Linux would be faster.
 Some commands take a while to run.
 Be patient.
 Your computer isn’t frozen; it’s just working hard.
+I chose WSL over dual-booting because swapping OSs every time I need to write some Python code takes too long-and I have to use Windows for many of my other courses.

 ---